-Supporting Our Families through Addiction and Recovery (SOFAR) (Yawkey Center, 6th floor, Department of Pediatrics): SOFAR is a multidisciplinary team of physicians, social workers, patient navigators, nurse practitioners, and coordinators who provide high-quality, coordinated medical and psychosocial care for families to maximize their ability to successfully navigate parenting and substance use recovery.
+Supporting Our Families through Addiction and Recovery (SOFAR) (Crosstown, 7th floor, Department of Pediatrics): SOFAR is a multidisciplinary team of physicians, social workers, patient navigators, nurse practitioners, and coordinators who provide high-quality, coordinated medical and psychosocial care for families to maximize their ability to successfully navigate parenting and substance use recovery.
 Availability in SOFAR is limited.

-Self-Management and Recovery Training (SMART) Group (Shapiro Center, 1st floor conference room): SMART Recovery groups are mutual support meetings for those seeking recovery from addiction.
+Self-Management and Recovery Training (SMART) Group (Shapiro Center): SMART Recovery groups are mutual support meetings for those seeking recovery from addiction.
 These weekly meetings, led by a facilitator, focus on self-empowerment, stages of change, and cognitive behavioral therapy (CBT).